PrasunPK/finanza/README.md

 # Finanza
-  ## For money flow management and some other functionalities
+  - For money flow management and some other functionalities

 # Teck stack
-  ## postgres 9.5.2
+  - `postgres 9.5.2`
-  ## nodejs
+  - `nodejs 4.4.3`

-For modules look inside the package.json
+	*For modules look inside the `package.json`*